poojahira/literary-analysis/README.md

 Style: Style in literature is the literary element that describes the ways that the author uses words — the author's word choice, sentence structure, figurative language, and sentence arrangement all work together to establish mood, images, and meaning in the text.

 The dataset is comprised of 118 New Yorker short fiction stories scraped from: https://www.newyorker.com/magazine/fiction.
+A human readable form of the dataset can be found in the file whole_dataset.csv.

 To run the analysis please type